Fried Mozzarella Sticks

 Fried Green Tomatoes with Spicy Ranch Dipping Sauce

 I must have had a bad fried green tomato experience as a child because I have not eaten them in years and years.
-Anita and I were in the produce section at the store and saw some really nice looking green tomatoes.
-Anita loves fried green tomatoes.
+My wife and I were in the produce section at the store and saw some really nice looking green tomatoes.
+My wife loves fried green tomatoes.
 So I grabbed a few to make fried green tomatoes with spicy Ranch dipping sauce.

 Fried Green Tomatoes with Spicy Ranch Dipping Sauce